devarenas/core-code/src/challenges/week2/README.md

 ***
 #### 5. ✨Complete your 1st [Core Challenge](https://corecode.notion.site/Mission-Statement-666f515d76084c8e8c996b473b4d6317).
 This is one of the requirements for the certification, where you'll boost your dev professional-brand.

+I'm Carlos, a Systems Engineer Student.
+I work in at LogMeIn providing L1 technical support.
+I've not programming background for now.
+I want to become a full stack developer.
+I want to work building solutions for a company as Netflix.
+I am a very responsible person and love help others.
+I believe team work is important to build great things.